charlie4fun/gfk.github.io/_pages/index.md

         <h2 class="dc-h2">Participate</h2>
         <p class="dc-p">
             We invest in and contribute to Open Source projects which are important to us.
-            We encourage Zalando employees to get involved in Open Source.
+            We encourage GfK employees to get involved in Open Source.
         </p>
       </div>